 Many of the Trust's tenants are subject to numerous legal, regulatory, professional and private licensing, certification and accreditation requirements.
 For instance, in the case of health care facilities, these include, but are not limited to, requirements imposed by provincial health insurance plans and private payors.
 Receipt and renewal of licenses, certifications and accreditations are often based on inspections, surveys, audits, investigations or other reviews, some of which may require affirmative compliance actions by tenants that could be burdensome and expensive.
 In addition, the applicable standards may change in the future and there can be no assurance that subject tenants will be able to maintain all necessary licenses or certifications or that they will not be required to incur substantial costs in doing so.
+The failure to maintain all necessary licenses, certifications and accreditations are often based on inspections or that they will not be required to incur substantial costs in doing so.
 The failure to maintain all necessary licenses, certifications and accreditations, or the requirement to incur substantial costs to maintain them, could have a material adverse effect on the business of these tenants.
 The Trust's financial position and results of operations may be adversely affected if such tenants become unable to pay rent or other charges on a timely basis, or if the Trust is unable to lease a significant amount of available space in its properties on economically favourable terms.